-PERMANENTLY DEDICATES (NOT A TEMPORARY EARMARK) A PORTION (4.3%) OF EXISTING VEHICLE SALES TAXES TO HELP FUND THE OPENING OF CARPOOL LANES TO EVERYONE DURING NON-RUSH HOURS, REQUIRING SYNCHRONIZATION OF TRAFFIC LIGHTS ON HEAVILY- TRAVELED ARTERIALS, AND EXPANDING FUNDING FOR EMERGENCY ROADSIDE ASSISTANCE
+PERMANENTLY DEDICATES (NOT A TEMPORARY EARMARK) A PORTION (4.4%) OF EXISTING VEHICLE SALES TAXES TO HELP FUND THE OPENING OF CARPOOL LANES TO EVERYONE DURING NON-PEAK HOURS, REQUIRING SYNCHRONIZATION OF TRAFFIC LIGHTS ON HEAVILY-TRAVELED ARTERIALS, AND EXPANDING FUNDING FOR EMERGENCY ROADSIDE ASSISTANCE

 - Sec.
 5. RCW 82.08.020 and 2006 c 1 s 3 are each amended to read as follows: - (1) There is levied and there shall be collected a tax on each retail sale in this state equal to six and five-tenths percent of the selling price. - (2) There is levied and there shall be collected an additional tax on each retail car rental, regardless of whether the vehicle is licensed in this state, equal to five and nine-tenths percent of the selling price.
 The revenue collected under this subsection shall be deposited in the multimodal transportation account created in RCW 47.66.070. - (3) Beginning July 1, 2003, there is levied and collected an additional tax of three-tenths of one percent of the selling price on each retail sale of a motor vehicle in this state, other than retail car rentals taxed under subsection (2) of this section.
-The revenue collected under this subsection shall be deposited in the multimodal transportation account created in RCW 47.66.070. - (4) For purposes of subsection (3) of this section, "motor vehicle" has the meaning provided in RCW 46.04.320, but does not include farm tractors or farm vehicles as defined in RCW 46.04.180 and 46.04.181, off-road and nonhighway vehicles as defined in RCW 46.09.020, and snowmobiles as defined in RCW 46.10.010.
+The revenue collected under this subsection shall be deposited in the multimodal transportation account created in RCW 47.66.070.

-- (5) Beginning on December 8, 2005, 0.16 percent of the taxes collected under subsection (1) of this section shall be dedicated to funding comprehensive performance audits required under RCW 43.09.470.
-The revenue identified in this subsection shall be deposited in the performance audits of government account created in RCW 43.09.475. - (6) The taxes imposed under this chapter shall apply to successive retail sales of the same property. - (7) The rates provided in this section apply to taxes imposed under chapter $82.12\ RCW$ as provided in RCW 82.12.020. - (8) Beginning on December 10, 2008, a portion (4.3 percent) of the existing taxes collected in subsection (1) of this section on the retail sale of motor vehicles as defined in subsection (4) of this section shall be permanently dedicated and deposited in the Increase Traffic Flow Account created in section 6 of this act.
-This subsection utilizes existing resources more effectively by permanently dedicating a portion of existing vehicle sales taxes to increasing traffic flow; this subsection does not temporarily earmark tax revenue and does not raise taxes.
+- (4) For purposes of subsection (3) of this section, "motor vehicle" has the meaning provided in RCW 46.04.320, but does not include farm tractors or farm vehicles as defined in RCW 46.04.180 and 46.04.181, off-road and nonhighway vehicles as defined in RCW 46.09.020, and snowmobiles as defined in RCW 46.10.010. - (5) Beginning on December 8, 2005, 0.16 percent of the taxes collected under subsection (1) of this section shall be dedicated to funding comprehensive performance audits required under RCW 43.09.470.
+The revenue identified in this subsection shall be deposited in the performance audits of government account created in RCW 43.09.475. - (6) The taxes imposed under this chapter shall apply to successive retail sales of the same property. - (7) The rates provided in this section apply to taxes imposed under chapter 82.12 RCW as provided in RCW 82.12.020. - (8) To effectively utilize existing resources to increase traffic flow, beginning on December 10, 2008, 4.4 percent of the existing taxes collected in subsection (1) of this section on the retail sale of vehicles as defined in subsection (4) of this section shall be permanently dedicated and deposited in the Increase Traffic Flow Account created in section 6 of this act.
+This subsection (8) does not temporarily earmark tax revenue, it instead permanently dedicates a portion of existing vehicle tax revenue, and does not raise taxes.

-CREATES "INCREASE TRAFFIC FLOW ACCOUNT" BY PERMANENTLY DEDICATING A PORTION (3.9%) OF EXISTING VEHICLE SALES TAXES
+CREATES "INCREASE TRAFFIC FLOW ACCOUNT" BY PERMANENTLY DEDICATING A PORTION (4.4%) OF EXISTING VEHICLE SALES TAXES